Why MSPs should move away from secure email gateways

-An opportunity for growth awaits MSPs that deliver strong cybersecurity protections for SMBs.
+An opportunity for growth awaits MSPs that deliver strong cybersecurity protections for SMBs, not limited to secure email gateways.
 A recent study by Continuum Managed Services found that 93 percent of SMBs that do not use an MSP would consider taking the MSP route if the MSP offered the right cybersecurity solution.
 Eighty-four percent of SMB clients would consider switching to a new MSP for the right solution.

 Email security is emerging as a top area for growth and a profitable add-on for Office 365—the #1 cloud email service on the market.
 With 180 million users, Office 365 is a top target for phishing, spear phishing, and malware attacks, leaving SMBs vulnerable and looking to MSPs for solutions.